Last Updated on

 - Sleeping Bear Dunes National Lakeshore

 This national park was established in 1940 and covers over half a million acres in land area.
-As one of the national park service sites in Michigan, the park is administered by the National Park Service.
 The Lake Superior is the main feature of the park, along with its surrounding ecosystem.
-The island near Lake Superior is known for the immigrant wolves and moose that inhabit the wilderness.
+The island in Lake Superior is best known for the wolves and moose that inhabit the island which came across the frozen Lake Superior over 100 years ago.

-Despite being slightly remote in location, several tourists flock to Isle Royale National Park in Michigan.
-In fact, it is also a popular destination for backpackers and campers.
-The average visit in the park is about 4 hours while there are also campers who stay in the park for up to 3 days.
+Despite its remote north country location, tourists flock to the park every summer.
+It is a popular destination for backpackers and campers.
+The average visit to the park is the highest for any site in the National Park System at 3.5 days (the average park stat in the rest of the system is only 4 hours).
 The landscape in the park is rugged and untamed.
 Hence, this park might be for serious and experienced trail hikers only.
 For those interested to visit the park, it is closed from November until mid-April.
 The best time to go is from June to September.

 Keweenaw National Historical Park

-This is another unit of the NPS in Michigan, which was established in 1992.
-The park commemorates the history of the Keweenaw Peninsula.
+Keweenaw National Historical Park commemorates the history of copper mining on the Keweenaw Peninsula which dates back over 7,000 years.
 Some parts of the park have been privatized in 2009.
 The establishment of this park aims to protect and preserve the oldest and largest lava flow on Earth.
-It is located in Michigan’s Keweenaw Peninsula.
 This is the only volcanic activity in the world wherein native copper was produced within the area.
 In addition, the Keweenaw Peninsula is also the site of prehistoric aboriginal copper mining is found.

 This park is currently managed by the US National Park Service along with some private and non-profit organizations.